 “We need to understand that we are now drinking wine, looking at the blue sky, not hiding somewhere in the basements, thanks to someone who is now giving their life for us, someone who is protecting us,” she said.

-She adds that despite the hardship, Odesa, often referred to as Ukraine’s “Black Sea pearl,” will never surrender to Russia, because “every city under Russian rule is a disaster.”
+Despite the hardship, Odesa, often called Ukraine’s “Black Sea pearl,” will never surrender to Russia because “every city under Russian rule is a disaster.”